michaelhaaf/5A6-F23/src/content/docs/about/syllabus.md

 ### Assessment

-More detail to fill.
-In summary:

 - 30% Assignments (1 per month)
 - 20% Quizzes (In-class, biweekly)
-- 50% Project (Throughout the semeseter, 5 sub-deliverables)
+- 50% Project (Throughout the semeseter, 4 sub-deliverables)

 ### Rough schedule

-- Month 1: Build a simple single-screen app in Kotlin with a UI
+- Month 1: **Learning to program in Kotlin**
-  - Android or iOS
-  - Exercises: Learn Kotlin, get completely setup & with git, initial app
-  - Assignment 1: Basic App
+  - Assignment 1: A series of Kotlin exercises
-  - Project: Form Teams & Determine type of app
+  - Project: Form Teams & Deploy an existing application with changes
-- Month 2: Build a multi-screen app that connects to a database
+- Month 2: **Learning to build user interfaces in Jetpack Compose**
-  - Android & iOS
-  - Exercises: Navigate, Connect to database, Integrated App
-  - Assignment 2: Multi-screen App
+  - Assignment 2: Jetpack Compose for developing a simple UI application
-  - Milestone 1: Design Document & Design Presentation
-- Month 3: Build an app with error handling, user authentication, 3rd party api, and good UI layout
-  - Android & iOS
-  - Self-guided exercises, Test prep & Test
+  - Project: Propose your own application, set up the development/documentation/integration/deployment infrastructure
+- Month 3: **Learning to use system architecture for application requirements**
+  - Assignment 3: TBD
-  - Milestone 2: Preliminary demo
+  - Milestone 3: Preliminary demo, solicit feedback/contributions from others in class
+- Month 4: **Learning design patterns for improving the quality of your code**
+  - Assignment 4: TBD
-- Month 4: Complete project & demo in Android & iOS
+  - Milestone 4: Final project

-  - Final project: Final demo
+Throughout the semester, **Quizzes** will be given in-class to continuously assess everyone's understanding of the course material so far.

 ## Course material